Aus Post stamps LXRP disapproval

 Businesses in the adjoining cul-de-sac have been advocating against the proposed works, saying the level crossing is neither dangerous nor causes congestion but rather the LXRP proposal is far more dangerous.

-“We talked to Aus Post most recently and they said they’re going to stop it,” Mr Hamer said.
+“We talked to Aus Post most recently and they said they want to stop it too,” Mr Hamer said.

 “However, they want to go through the due process and contact the relevant minister who’s in charge.”